 The center was founded in 1990 through the generous bequest of Colorado Law alumnus, Ira C. Rothgerber.
-Professor Suzette Malveaux will join the White Center as its director in fall 2018.
+Professor Suzette Malveaux joined the White Center as its director in fall 2018.

 - Colorado Law Constitution Day Project: This project launched in September 2011 and enables Colorado Law students and professors, along with area lawyers, to visit high school classrooms in honor of Constitution Day.

 - Marshall-Brennan Constitutional Literacy Project: Through the Marshall-Brennan Project, upper-level Colorado Law students partner with public school teachers in underserved high schools to teach a course about the Constitution and the Bill of Rights.
 The project exposes high school students to higher education opportunities and encourages them to participate in a moot court competition hosted at Colorado Law each spring.

 - Ira C. Rothgerber Jr. Conference: Each year, the Rothgerber Conference brings scholars to Colorado for a discussion of timely questions of constitutional significance.
-The 26th Annual Rothgerber Constitution Law Conference, “Listeners and the First Amendment,” will take place on Friday, April 13, 2018 from 8:30 am-3:30 pm.
+The 26th Annual Rothgerber Constitution Law Conference, “Listeners and the First Amendment,” took place Friday, April 13, 2018.